 Virtual tape vendors use different names for their virtual tape components, but the components are all basically the same, though they are implemented in a different way.

 The diagram shows 16 virtual drives which are software emulated.
-The operating system sees these as real drives, mounts them and writes data out as virtual tapes.
+The operating system sees these as real drives, mounts virtual tapes on them and writes data out as virtual tapes.
 The data is not written directly to tape, but is staged, usually in compressed format, to a disk cache.
 When there is enough data in the cache, the vtape system copies the data from cache to a real tape drive, onto high capacity real tapes.
 It either frees up the space in the cache, or marks it as available for use when required, depending on the implementation and your settings.
 Its usually best practice to keep the disk cache full, and reuse space as required.
-That means that if you require to read a tape which was written previously, it may be already in the cache
+That means that if you require to read a tape which was written recently, it may be already in the cache

 The individual components, and some tips on how to use them, are described below.

 Virtual tape drives are defined to the operating system just like ordinary drives.
 From the viewpoint of the host operating system, they look just like real drives, and will accept all the commands, and return all the conditions that a normal drive would.

 Virtual tapes need to be 'initialised' or given a logical label to identify them just like real tapes.
 The tape labels are held in a VTS catalog, so a virtual tape does not need to be recalled from physical tape to scratch it.
 All the data required for label checking exists in the Vtape catalog.